 A new subclause in Annex E.2.7 (for Band-specific Operating requirements in 6 GHz) is proposed to be added, based on the published FCC rules.
 This specifies the following requirements, related to the above signaling, when operating in the US:

-Use of EIRP-PSD interpretation in TPE for Default client category in Beacons, Probes and FILS-DF by 6 GHz APs
+Use of EIRP-PSD interpretations in TPE for Default client category in Beacons, Probes and FILS-DF by 6 GHz APs

 For LPI APs, inclusion of a 2nd TPE element in Beacon and Probe Responses with EISP-PSD interpretation for Subordinate Device category.
 (Note the regulatory limit for Subordinate Device clients, when associated with an LPI AP, is higher than for regular clients with an LPI AP)